aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-javascript/_index.md

 4. **Set Open Action:** Associate the JavaScript action with the document's open action.
 5. **Save Document:** Save the PDF with the embedded JavaScript that enforces the expiry condition.

-Below you can find code snippets demonstrating this functionality in both C# (.NET) and Java.
+Below are code snippets demonstrating this functionality in both C# (.NET) and Java.

 The following C# code snippet demonstrates how to set an expiry date and time for a PDF document using JavaScript Actions with Aspose.PDF: